hawillmarth01/UnderwaterExperience/README.md

 ## Dependecies and Usage
 Processing is needed to run this code.

-Once Processing has been downloaded, the simulation can be started by running `UnderwaterExperience_BOIDS_.pde`.
+Once Processing has been downloaded, the simulation can be started by running `UnderwaterExperience_BOIDS_.pde`. <br>
 Note: Fish and shark models are included in a 'data' folder as .obj/.mtl files.

 ## Shark Interaction